shantanu-singh-git/math-formulas-and-notes/Relations/Relations.md

 #### Note:

 Let A be a non-void set.
 Then, a relation from A to itself, that is, a subset of A × A, is called a relation on set A.

- of an arrow diagram representing the relation of "stays".